Article written by

 Myth: Indica Strains Have More CBD

-While indicas and sativas have become common colloquial descriptors of the effects of different strains, the terms are inherently misleading.
+Truth: While indicas and sativas have become common colloquial descriptors of the effects of different strains, the terms are inherently misleading.
 Indica and sativa refer simply to the growth patterns of a particular plant (sativa strains grow taller and have narrow leaves, whereas indicas tend to grow short and stout and have broader leaves).
 Over the years, most cannabis strains have become a hybrid of different types, with thousands of strains containing different chemical compounds.

 CBD can be found in various cannabis varieties, both sativa and indica.
-Many CBD-rich strains originate from sativa and hybrid strains (e.g. Island Sweet Skunk, Charlotte’s Web, ACDC, Purple Cheese) and indica strains (e.g. Dark Star, Violator Kush).
+Many CBD-rich strains originate from sativa and hybrid strains (e.g., Island Sweet Skunk, Charlotte’s Web, ACDC, Purple Cheese) and indica strains (e.g., Dark Star, Violator Kush).

 There may be a good reason for the confusion, as there are sometimes differences between cannabis varieties from different geographic regions.
 Cannabis varieties from Afghanistan, where many of today’s “indica” varieties hail, may contain a high amount of CBD.
-Varieties closer to the equator (e.g. Durban Poison) may contain more THCV, leading to more energetic (but perhaps shorter-lasting) effects.
+Varieties closer to the equator (e.g., Durban Poison) may contain more THCV, leading to more energetic (but perhaps shorter-lasting) effects.

 Myth: CBD Can Cure Cancer

 Let us be clear: there is no cure for cancer.
 While CBD is not a cure for cancer, the cannabinoid can potentially shrink cancerous cells and tumors.
-In fact, one 2020 study hailed CBD as a promising anti-cancer drug.
+One 2020 study hailed CBD as a promising anti-cancer drug.
 Researchers explained how CBD may be a powerful tool against cervical cancer, prostate cancer, leukemia, lymphoma, and many other types of cancer.
 In the studies cited, CBD inhibited cancer cell growth and metastasis (spreading).
 The research authors praised CBD as “robust” in attacking cancerous cells and tumors.

 Myth: CBD Has No Side Effects

 Indeed, the side effects of CBD are usually mild, but to say that CBD poses no side effects is inaccurate.
 While some people may not encounter any side effects from CBD, others report minor side effects.
 The minor side effects of CBD may include headache, nausea, dizziness, diarrhea, constipation, dry mouth, and skin irritation or rash if you’re using topical products.
-Most of these side effects are transient and mild enough that people do not need to seek medical attention.
+Most of these side effects are transient and mild enough that people do not need medical attention.